 - have any other medical conditions

-- have a partner who is pregnant or plans to become pregnant.
+- have a partner who is pregnant or may become pregnant.
 Men who are sexually active with a pregnant woman must use a condom during and for 3 months after treatment with XTANDI.
-If their sexual partner may become pregnant, a condom and another form of birth control must be used during and for 3 months after treatment.
+If your sexual partner may become pregnant, a condom and another form of birth control must be used during and for 3 months after treatment.
 Talk with your healthcare provider if you have questions about birth control.
 See “Who should not take XTANDI?”

-Tell your healthcare provider about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
-XTANDI can interact with many other medicines.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+XTANDI may affect the way other medicines work, and other medicines may affect how XTANDI works.

 You should not start or stop any medicine before you talk with the healthcare provider that prescribed XTANDI.